Shiba Inu Breeding

 • Ask for Health Certifications:

-Reputable breeders ought to examine their breeding dogs for common health conditions and offer health certifications from institutions like the Orthopedic Foundation for Animals (OFA) or the Canine Eye Registration Foundation (CERF).
+When you’re checking out breeders, a big thumbs-up goes to those who get their breeding dogs health-checked for common issues.
+Look for ones who have health certs from places like the Orthopedic Foundation for Animals (OFA) or the Canine Eye Registration Foundation (CERF).
+It’s a sign they’re on top of their game.

 • Ensure Registration: